 We offer an ACS-certified chemistry major with an optional emphasis in biochemistry (B.S.), a chemistry major (B.S. or B.A.), chemistry education major and minor, and chemistry minor options.
 Whether you plan to pursue a Ph.D., medical school and health professions, education or work in the chemical industry, our program will prepare you for success.

 Biochemistry and Molecular Biology

 All of our students learn by doing, not just by lectures.
 Hope has the oldest undergraduate student research program for chemistry in the nation.
-As a chemistry and/or biochemistry student, you’ll have unparalleled opportunities to study and research alongside faculty members for innovative research.
+As a chemistry student, you’ll have unparalleled opportunities to study and research alongside faculty members for innovative research.
 Visit our Research page for more information.